Threat Assessment

 Contact Us

-Notify the Threat Assessment Team about a concern by contacting the Threat Assessment Team at 833.442.2369.
+Preferred: Notify the Threat Assessment Team about a concern by submitting a report through the Threat Assessment Public Reporting Form.

 Note: This voicemail is checked once a day, Monday through Friday, and is not intended for emergency notification.
 A member of the Threat Assessment Team will contact you to follow up on your concern.